hanami/guides/content/v2.0/actions/control-flow.md

 A callback can be added using the `before` or `after` methods.
 These methods accept either a symbol representing the name of a method to be called, or a proc.

-Like the `#handle` method, callback methods receive the request and response as arguments.
+Like the `#handle` method, callbacks receive the request and response as arguments.

 ### Method callbacks